Shastasaurus: Description

 Shastasaurus was highly specialized, and differed considerably from other ichthyosaurs.
 It was very slender in profile.
 S. sikanniensis had a ribcage slightly less than 2 m deep despite a distance of over 7 m between its flippers.
-Due to its unusually short, toothless snout (compared to the long, toothed, dolphin-like snouts of most ichthyosaurs) it was proposed that Shastasaurus was a suction feeder, feeding primarily on soft-bodied cephalopods, although current research indicates ichthyosaur jaws do not fit the suction-feeding profile.
+With its unusually short, toothless snout (compared to the longer, toothed, dolphin-like snouts of most ichthyosaurs), it had been proposed that Shastasaurus was a suction feeder (or filled a similar ecological niche as extant beaked whales), preying primarily on soft-bodied cephalopods.
+However, current research indicates that the jaws of shastasaurid ichthyosaurs do not fit the suction-feeding profile, since their short and narrow hyoid bones are unsuitable to withstand impact forces for such kind of feeding, and since some species like Shonisaurus had robust sectorial teeth with gut contents of mollusk shells and vertebrates.

-It is unknown whether Shastasaurus had a dorsal fin, however, the more basal ichthyosaur Mixosaurus had dorsal fin.
-The upper fluke of the tail was probably much less developed than the shark-like tails found in later species.
+It is unknown whether Shastasaurus had a dorsal fin; however, the smaller, more basal ichthyosaur Mixosaurus had one.
+The upper fluke of the tail was probably much less-developed than the shark-like tails found in later species.